letumnu/HoneyNet/README.md

 In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics workspace.
 Microsoft Sentinel was employed to trigger alerts and create incidents based on the ingested logs.
 Additionally, metrics were measured in the insecure environment before security controls were applied, and then again after implementing security measures.
 It is noteworthy that the number of security events and incidents were drastically reduced after the security controls were applied, demonstrating their effectiveness.

-It is worth noting that if the resources within the network were heavily utilized by regular users, it is likely that more security events and alerts may have been generated within the 24-hour period following the implementation of the security controls.
+In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics workspace.
+Microsoft Sentinel was successfull employed to trigger alerts and create incidents from the ingested logs.
+Furthermore, the aforementioned metrics were measured in the insecure environment before and after securirty controls were applied.
+Its remarkable that the number of security related events and incidents were drasitcally reduced after subsequent application of security controls; demonstrating their effectiveness.
+This also goes to show that if resources were actively utilized bby regular users, there's a higher probability that more security events and alerts may have been generated with the 24-hour period after implementing secuirty controls.